HamedFathi/screen.play.write/README.md

 }

 // Task
-// Executing all interactions in order. (less control but automatically) export class AddTodoAuto extends TaskAuto {
+// Executing all interactions in order. (less control) export class AddTodoTask extends Task {
   constructor() {
     super([new VisitPage(), new ClickOnAddButton(), new AddTodoItem()]);
   }
-}

-// Executing all interactions based on QA/Developer idea. (more control but manually) export class AddTodo extends Task {
   public async performAs(actor: Actor): Promise<void> {
-    await this.attemptInteractionAs(actor, VisitPage); // You can get a return value and assert on that. await this.attemptInteractionAs(actor, ClickOnAddButton);
-    await this.attemptInteractionAs(actor, AddTodoItem);
+    await this.attemptInteractionsAs(actor);
   }
+}

+// Executing all interactions based on QA/Developer idea. (more control) export class AddTodo extends Task {
   constructor() {
     super([new VisitPage(), new ClickOnAddButton(), new AddTodoItem()]);
   }
+  public async performAs(actor: Actor): Promise<void> {
+    await this.attemptInteractionAs(actor, VisitPage); // You can get a return value and assert on it if you want. await this.attemptInteractionAs(actor, ClickOnAddButton);
+    await this.attemptInteractionAs(actor, AddTodoItem);
   }
+}

 // Question
 export class GetLastTodoItem extends Question {
-  // Always returns a value to write assertions on it. async askAs(actor: Actor): Promise<string> {
+  // Always returns a value to write assertions based on it. async askAs(actor: Actor): Promise<string> {
     let page = await actor.useAbility(UsePlaywrightPage);
     return await page.getByTestId('todo').last().innerText();